the-road-to-learn-react/the-road-to-react/manuscript/react-modern/controlled-components.md

 );
 ~~~~~~~

-Now the input field starts with the correct initial value, using the `searchTerm` from the React state.
-Also, when we change the `searchTerm`, we force the input field to use the value from React's state (via props).
-Before, the input field managed its own internal state natively with just HTML.
+Now the input field uses the correct initial value when displaying it in the browser.
+When we use the `searchTerm` state from the App component via props, we force the input field to use this value over its internally managed element's state.

 ![](images/controlled-component.png)